Get a student from Business Economics and Information Technology as an intern

 - the opportunity to provide a student with valuable practical experience.

-Most students write their bachelor project for the company during their internship.
-A bachelor project is a good opportunity for the company to clarify a particular area e.g., implement a specific analysis or get extra resources for a current development task.
+There is the possibility that the student can remain attached to the company after their internship period has ended (a total of 1½ years) where the student must write their Bachelor project.
+A Bachelor project is a good opportunity for the company to clarify a particular area e.g., implement a specific analysis or get extra resources for a current development task.

 Here you can see a few examples of tasks that an intern can do: